-If you’re a business owner with a website you may have heard of, or read about, optimising content on your website.
+If you’re a business owner with a website, you’ll need to grasp the basics of SEO.
+Start with thinking about optimising the content on your website.
 What exactly does that mean and why is it important?
-We’ll explore some of this terminology and explain the importance of content on websites and what to do with it, to give your business more chance of being found in the world wide web.
+We’ll explore some of this terminology and explain the importance of content on websites.
+We’ll also cover how to optimise content to give your business more chance of being found in the world wide web.

 1. The importance of content